hafsakhanfar/POS-Project/README.md

 <h4>categories page : </h4>
-<p> This page has a table for all products that stored in the system DataBase, you can add a new product or delete one or edit it,<br> also you can search for product by name </p>
+<p> This page has a table for all products that stored in the system DataBase, you can add a new product or delete one or edit it,also you can search for product by name </p>

 <br>